-Students will be offered the opportunity to make a mask either through hand building techniques utilising clay; or through construction techniques using a variety of 'found' mediums.
-On alternate years students will construct a 3D sculpture inspired by the animal kingdom.
+Students will be offered the opportunity to create a sculpture either through hand building techniques utilising clay; or through construction techniques using a variety of 'found' mediums.
+On alternate years students will construct a 3D sculpture inspired by Modernism.

 Unit 3: Drawing